gmarchetti2020/llm-foundations/Creating a VPC and Google SQL Instance with Postgres.md

 # 5\.
 Connecting from Colab Enterprise to the Google Cloud SQL Instance

-1. Once the Colab Enterprise template is created, launch a notebook instance from the template.
+1. Once the Colab Enterprise template is created, upload the relevant notebook from the github repository.
+2. Create a new runtime for the notebook using the template.
+3. Enter the pre-deployed instance name in the notebook configuration section.
-2. In the notebook, you can use a PostgreSQL library (like \`psycopg2\` in Python) to connect to the database using the private IP address and the root password.
+3. Follow the rest of the instructions in the notebook to connect to the instance and run the lab.